nickknyc/seniorproject_sp20_katsivelos/syllabus.md

     * What are ways that the project can be improved?
     * What additional references, resources, projects, and/or links that would be useful for the project?

-Students will conduct **self assessments** as well as be evaluated by the professor during or after midterm and at the end of the semester.
-Any action without reflection is meaningless.
-Real learning only occurs as part of a reflective process.
-Reflection is studying your own practice as seriously as you study anything.
-It involves thinking about why, what, and how you create something.

 ### Required Readings
 * [Do The Work!](http://www.amazon.com/Do-Work-Steven-Pressfield/dp/1936719010/ref=sr_1_2?s=books&ie=UTF8&qid=1312385234&sr=1-2) by Steven Pressfield